Rate (company): Sponsorships

 In August 2016, the Chicago White Sox announced a 13-year agreement with Guaranteed Rate to rename their stadium to Guaranteed Rate Field beginning November 1, 2016.
 At the time, the Chicago Sun-Times wrote, "There can't be a worse name than Guaranteed Rate Field.
 Can't be."
+In December 2024, the stadium's name was shortened to Rate Field following the rebranding.

 In 2017, the White Sox and Guaranteed Rate teamed up to create the Guaranteed Impact program, which honors kids who make a positive difference in their community.

 On December 17, 2024, the stadium was renamed "Rate Field" due to the company's rebranding.

 In August 2020, the company signed a 12-race sponsorship deal with Roush Fenway Racing, to fund Ryan Newman's car through the remainder of the 2020 NASCAR season.
 They also sponsored Spanish racing driver Álex Palou.

 In October 2020, the company became the title sponsor of the Guaranteed Rate Bowl (formerly the Cactus Bowl and Cheez-It Bowl), a college football bowl game played at Chase Field in Phoenix, Arizona.
 With the company's rebranding, the game was rebranded as the Rate Bowl in 2024.

 Also in 2020, the company partnered with the National Hockey League, US Figure Skating, and World TeamTennis as their official mortgage partner.
 They also sponsored US Figure Skating's National Get Up Day on February 1, 2021.

 On January 22, 2021, the company was announced as the title sponsor of the 2021 Professional Bowlers Association Tour.
 Guaranteed Rate ran a 60-second spot during the Super Bowl LV broadcast on February 7, 2021, featuring mixed martial artist Dustin Poirier, NASCAR driver Ryan Newman, and Erik Weihenmayer, the first blind man to climb to the top of Mount Everest.